feathersjs/feathers/docs/api/databases/mongodb.md

 })
 ```

-### Using a Custom AJV Format
+### Using a Custom AJV Instance

+All [Feathers schemas](/api/schema/schema) share an implicit AJV instance by default.

 It's possible to validate MongoDB ObjectIds and dates with AJV, as well.
 This is more complicated than using resolvers, but can also handle the full query syntax.
 You can create a custom AJV instance with extra formatters attached.

+#### Custom AJV Instance

 Here's an example of a custom AJV instance, which could be placed in `src/schemas/ajv.ts` and referenced by all other services.

 ```ts
 import Ajv, { AnySchemaObject } from 'ajv'